forcedotcom/cli/releasenotes/README.md

 ## December 25, 2024 AND January 1, 2025

-Due to the holiday break in the United States, we aren't releasing a new stable version.
+Due to the holiday break, we aren't releasing a new stable version these two weeks.
 Happy holidays!

 ## 2.70.7 (December 18, 2024) [stable]